scristobal/playdate-c-api-experiments/README.md

 cmake --build build
 ```

+Or you can use gcc/clang with a preset, eg. `cmake --preset=gcc`

 ### Build for the device

-Too generate the ARM binary:
+To generate the ARM binary that you can upload to the device:

 ```bash
 cmake -S . -B build_arm -DCMAKE_TOOLCHAIN_FILE=$PLAYDATE_SDK_PATH/C_API/buildsupport/arm.cmake